Research and evidence seminars

 Which communities are underserved by perinatal mental health services in the BNSSG area, what are the barriers to access and what interventions are needed to address these?

-Dr Tom Allport (University of Bristol)
+Dr Tom Allport, University of Bristol

 Improving maternal wellbeing and early child development in refugee families – towards evidence-development for a multi-faceted peer support intervention.

-Dr Natalia Lewis (University of Bristol)
+Dr Natalia Lewis, University of Bristol

 TAPCARE: Evidence synthesis on trauma-informed health care.

-Please join us for a special seminar focusing on the ADAPT study, funded by the National Institute for Health and Care Research (NIHR), hosted by BNSSG Integrated Care Board (ICB), and led by Prof. Rik Cheston (UWE Bristol) and Dr. Sahdia Parveen (University of Bradford).
-This seminar will be chaired by Paul Roy, Research Manager, BNSSG ICB.
+Please join us for a special seminar focusing on The south Asian Dementia diAgnosis PaThway (ADAPT) study, funded by the National Institute for Health and Care Research (NIHR), hosted by Bristol, North Somerset and South Gloucestershire ICB, and led by Professor Rik Cheston from UWE Bristol and Dr. Sahdia Parveen from the University of Bradford.
+This seminar will be chaired by Paul Roy, Research Manager at Bristol, North Somerset and South Gloucestershire ICB.

 People living with dementia from South Asian communities, along with their families, are often disadvantaged when seeking suitable support.
 There are many different reasons for this, but relatively few resources available for awareness raising, assessment and post-diagnostic interventions that are validated and culturally appropriate.
-All too often where resources do exist, then health care workers are unable to identify them.
-Moreover, good care often requires partnership working between large organisations (such as NHS Trusts) and smaller, community-based organisations.
-However, tensions can arise in partnership working.

-To meet these challenges, the ADAPT project has created a website that brings together a “toolkit” of culturally appropriate resources focused on the dementia care pathway, from awareness of the condition to its medical assessment as well as post-diagnostic support.
+To meet these challenges, the ADAPT project has created a website that brings together a toolkit of culturally appropriate resources focused on the dementia care pathway, from awareness of the condition to its medical assessment as well as post-diagnostic support.
 It also offers advice and recommendations to healthcare staff providing relevant services.

-The ADAPT toolkit can be found here.
+The ADAPT toolkit

 Our speakers for this event are:

-Prof Peter Blair (University of Bristol)
+Prof Peter Blair, University of Bristol

 A clinical effectiveness investigation of a multi-faceted intervention to improve management of antibiotics for CHIldren presenting to primary care with acute COugh and respiratory tract infection (CHICO).